Roll20/roll20-character-sheets/README.md

 cat sheet.json|  jq ". += {\"version\":\"$(date +%s)\"}" | tee sheet.json # This will bump the version field in sheet.json
 ```

-Commit the change to sheet.json and watch CircleCI for the branch to which you pushed.
-The supported branches:
+Commit the change to sheet.json, push your changes to one of the supported branches and watch CircleCI for the branch to which you pushed.
+The supported branches are:

 - master
 - staging